 Possession claims were stayed in the courts between March and 20 September 2020 which means that there is a large backlog in the courts and all claims are taking a long time.
-Notice periods have been amended with effect from 1 June 2021.
+Notice periods will be going back to normal on 1 October 2021.
 Details can be found on our Possession Notices page.

 Landlord Law members should visit the Coronavirus help page for more information and links to information pages on the gov.uk website.

 Note that as the coronavirus amendments are intended to be temporary we have not amended the main text in this guide.
 However, it should be read in the context of the current situation.

 No landlord wants to evict their tenants – they want tenants to stay and pay rent!
 However unfortunately sometimes it is necessary.

 If you are looking to evict your tenant there are a number of different procedures you can use.
 But which one is the most suitable for YOUR situation?

 This interactive ‘which possession proceedings’ guide is an interactive question and answer ‘trail’ which will lead you to the right answer.